 Larceny is an offence under section 117 of the Crimes Act 1900 (NSW).
 The maximum penalty for larceny depends on the value of the property in issue.
-This is the offence you will generally be charged with if you are alleged to have engaged in ‘shoplifting’.
+This is the offence you may be charged with if you are alleged to have engaged in ‘shoplifting’.

-As soon as you commit a larceny by stealing from the person or by breaking into private property, you expose yourself to much more serious charges.
+As soon as you commit larceny by stealing from a person, or by breaking into private property, you expose yourself to more serious charges.

 - There is property that belongs to someone other than you;

 - The property must be taken and carried away by you; and

 - The taking of the property must be without the consent of the owner of the property

 In addition, the police must prove the following ‘mental elements’:

 - That the property was taken by you with the intention of permanently depriving the owner of the property

 - That the property must be taken without you having an claim of right made in good faith (without the honest belief that you had a legal right to take the property)

 - That the property was taken by you dishonestly